 The CMHR is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 It is the first national museum in Canada to be built outside the National Capital Region.
 Using immersive multi-media technology and other innovative approaches, the Museum will create inspiring encounters with human rights as part of a visitor experience unlike any other.

 Biography of Antoine Predock

-Antoine Predock is an internationally renowned architect with a diverse body of work, including museums, performing arts centres, a stadium, a library and a courthouse.
+Antoine Predock - will open in a new tab is an internationally renowned architect with a diverse body of work, including museums, performing arts centres, a stadium, a library and a courthouse.

 Born in 1936, Predock first gained attention with the La Luz community in Albuquerque, New Mexico.
 He first won a national design competition for the Nelson Fine Arts Center at Arizona State University.
 His projects include Turtle Creek House in Dallas, built in 1993 for bird enthusiasts, the ballpark for the San Diego Padres and Austin City Hall and Public Plaza.